At our top Worcester dermatology practice, our doctors deliver psoriasis treatments in a comfortable, convenient setting.

 About 80% of all psoriasis sufferers get this form of the disease.
 Typically, it is found on the elbows, knees, scalp and lower back.
-It classically appears as inflamed, red lesions covered by silvery-white scales.
+It appears as inflamed, red lesions covered by silvery-white scales.

 This type of psoriasis appears as bright red lesions that are smooth and shiny.
-Usually, it is found in the armpits, groin, under the breasts and in skin folds around the genitals and buttocks.
+Typically, it is found in the armpits, groin, under the breasts and in skin folds around the genitals and buttocks.

 Pustular psoriasis looks like white blisters filled with pus surrounded by red skin.
 It can appear in a limited area of the skin or all over the body.
 The pus is made up of white blood cells and is not infectious.
 Triggers for pustular psoriasis include overexposure to ultraviolet radiation, irritating topical treatments, stress, infections and sudden withdrawal from systemic (treating the whole body) medications.